ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part5_tools_for_LLM_apps.md

 4. Delivers the LLM's output back to the user.

 Hosting and monitoring LLM responses are integrated into the overall application architecture, as depicted in the image below.
 For fine-tuning applications, much of this workflow is maintained.
 However, there's a need for a framework and computing resources dedicated to model fine-tuning.
 Additionally, the application may or may not utilize external data, in which case the vector database component might not be necessary.
 In the figure below, each of these components and their category association is depicted.
 Now that we know how each of the tools are utilized, let’s dig deeper into each of these tool types.

-💡If you’re still unsure why each of these tool categories are required, please review the previous weeks’ content to understand how RAG and Fine-Tuning applications work

-Summary of tools available to build LLM Apps

 ## Input Processing Tools